 A Prayer for the Overthrow of the Wicked

-10 1 Why standest thou afar off, O Lord? why hidest thou thyself in times of trouble?
-2 The wicked in his pride doth persecute the poor: let them be taken in the devices that they have imagined.
-3 For the wicked boasteth of his heart's desire, and blesseth the covetous, whom the Lord abhorreth.
-4 The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.
-5 His ways are always grievous; thy judgments are far above out of his sight: as for all his enemies, he puffeth at them.
-6 He hath said in his heart, I shall not be moved: for I shall never be in adversity.
-7 His mouth is full of cursing and deceit and fraud: under his tongue is mischief and vanity.
-8 He sitteth in the lurking places of the villages: in the secret places doth he murder the innocent: his eyes are privily set against the poor.
-9 He lieth in wait secretly as a lion in his den: he lieth in wait to catch the poor: he doth catch the poor, when he draweth him into his net.
-10 He croucheth, and humbleth himself, that the poor may fall by his strong ones.
-11 He hath said in his heart, God hath forgotten: he hideth his face; he will never see it.
+10 1 Why, Jehovah, standest thou afar off?
+[Why] hidest thou thyself in times of distress?
+2 The wicked, in his pride, doth hotly pursue the afflicted.
+They shall be taken in the devices that they have imagined.
+3 For the wicked boasteth of his soul's desire, and he blesseth the covetous; he contemneth Jehovah.
+4 The wicked [saith], in the haughtiness of his countenance, He doth not search out: all his thoughts are, There is no God!
+5 His ways always succeed; thy judgments are far above out of his sight; [as for] all his adversaries, he puffeth at them.
+6 He saith in his heart, I shall not be moved; from generation to generation I shall be in no adversity.
+7 His mouth is full of cursing, and deceit, and oppression; under his tongue is mischief and iniquity.
+8 He sitteth in the lurking-places of the villages; in the secret places doth he slay the innocent: his eyes watch for the wretched.
+9 He lieth in wait secretly, like a lion in his thicket; he lieth in wait to catch the afflicted: he doth catch the afflicted, drawing him into his net.
+10 He croucheth, he boweth down, that the wretched may fall by his strong ones.
+11 He saith in his heart, God hath forgotten, he hideth his face, he will never see [it].

-12 Arise, O Lord; O God, lift up thine hand: forget not the humble.
-13 Wherefore doth the wicked contemn God? he hath said in his heart, Thou wilt not require it.
-14 Thou hast seen it; for thou beholdest mischief and spite, to requite it with thy hand: the poor committeth himself unto thee; thou art the helper of the fatherless.
-15 Break thou the arm of the wicked and the evil man: seek out his wickedness till thou find none.
-16 The Lord is King for ever and ever: the heathen are perished out of his land.
-17 Lord, thou hast heard the desire of the humble: thou wilt prepare their heart, thou wilt cause thine ear to hear: 18 To judge the fatherless and the oppressed, that the man of the earth may no more oppress.
+12 Arise, Jehovah; O God, lift up thy hand: forget not the afflicted.
+13 Wherefore doth the wicked contemn God?
+He hath said in his heart, Thou wilt not require [it].
+14 Thou hast seen [it], for thou thyself beholdest trouble and vexation, to requite by thy hand.
+The wretched committeth himself unto thee; thou hast been the helper of the fatherless.
+15 Break thou the arm of the wicked, and as for the evil man, seek out his wickedness [till] thou find none.
+16 Jehovah is King for ever and ever: the nations have perished out of his land.
+17 Jehovah, thou hast heard the desire of the meek, thou hast established their heart: thou causest thine ear to hear, 18 To do justice to the fatherless and the oppressed one, that the man of the earth may terrify no more.

 The Refuge of the Upright

-11 1 In the Lord put I my trust: how say ye to my soul, Flee as a bird to your mountain?
-2 For, lo, the wicked bend their bow, they make ready their arrow upon the string, that they may privily shoot at the upright in heart.
-3 If the foundations be destroyed, what can the righteous do?
+11 1 In Jehovah have I put my trust: how say ye to my soul, Flee [as] a bird to your mountain?
+2 For behold, the wicked bend the bow, they make ready their arrow upon the string, that they may in darkness shoot at the upright in heart.
+3 If the foundations be destroyed, what shall the righteous do?

 A Prayer for Help against the Wicked

-12 1 Help, Lord; for the godly man ceaseth; for the faithful fail from among the children of men.
-2 They speak vanity every one with his neighbour: with flattering lips and with a double heart do they speak.
-3 The Lord shall cut off all flattering lips, and the tongue that speaketh proud things: 4 Who have said, With our tongue will we prevail; our lips are our own: who is lord over us?
-5 For the oppression of the poor, for the sighing of the needy, now will I arise, saith the Lord; I will set him in safety from him that puffeth at him.
-6 The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
-7 Thou shalt keep them, O Lord, thou shalt preserve them from this generation for ever.
-8 The wicked walk on every side, when the vilest men are exalted.
+12 1 To the chief Musician.
+Upon Sheminith.
+A Psalm of David.
+Save, Jehovah, for the godly man is gone; for the faithful have failed from among the children of men.
+2 They speak falsehood every one with his neighbour: [with] flattering lip, with a double heart, do they speak.
+3 Jehovah will cut off all flattering lips, the tongue that speaketh proud things, 4 Who have said, With our tongue will we prevail, our lips are our own: who [is] lord over us?
+5 Because of the oppression of the afflicted, because of the sighing of the needy, now will I arise, saith Jehovah, I will set [him] in safety, at whom they puff.
+6 The words of Jehovah are pure words, silver tried in the furnace of earth, purified seven times.
+7 Thou, Jehovah, wilt keep them, thou wilt preserve them from this generation for ever.
+8 The wicked walk about on every side, when vileness is exalted among the children of men.

 Paul at Ephesus

-19 1 And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper coasts came to Ephesus: and finding certain disciples, 2 He said unto them, Have ye received the Holy Ghost since ye believed?
-And they said unto him, We have not so much as heard whether there be any Holy Ghost.
-3 And he said unto them, Unto what then were ye baptized?
-And they said, Unto John's baptism.
-4 Then said Paul, John verily baptized with the baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.
-5 When they heard this, they were baptized in the name of the Lord Jesus.
-6 And when Paul had laid his hands upon them, the Holy Ghost came on them; and they spake with tongues, and prophesied.
+19 1 And it came to pass, while Apollos was at Corinth, Paul, having passed through the upper districts, came to Ephesus, and finding certain disciples, 2 he said to them, Did ye receive [the] Holy Spirit when ye had believed?
+And they [said] to him, We did not even hear if [the] Holy Spirit was [come].
+3 And he said, To what then were ye baptised?
+And they said, To the baptism of John.
+4 And Paul said, John indeed baptised [with] the baptism of repentance, saying to the people that they should believe on him that was coming after him, that is, on Jesus.
+5 And when they heard that, they were baptised to the name of the Lord Jesus.
+6 And Paul having laid [his] hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied.
 7 And all the men were about twelve.

-8 And he went into the synagogue, and spake boldly for the space of three months, disputing and persuading the things concerning the kingdom of God.
-9 But when divers were hardened, and believed not, but spake evil of that way before the multitude, he departed from them, and separated the disciples, disputing daily in the school of one Tyrannus.
-10 And this continued by the space of two years; so that all they which dwelt in Asia heard the word of the Lord Jesus, both Jews and Greeks.
-11 And God wrought special miracles by the hands of Paul: 12 So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.
+8 And entering into the synagogue, he spoke boldly during three months, reasoning and persuading [the things] concerning the kingdom of God.
+9 But when some were hardened and disbelieved, speaking evil of the way before the multitude, he left them and separated the disciples, reasoning daily in the school of Tyrannus.
+10 And this took place for two years, so that all that inhabited Asia heard the word of the Lord, both Jews and Greeks.
+11 And God wrought no ordinary miracles by the hands of Paul, 12 so that even napkins or aprons were brought from his body [and put] upon the sick, and the diseases left them, and the wicked spirits went out.

-13 Then certain of the vagabond Jews, exorcists, took upon them to call over them which had evil spirits the name of the Lord Jesus, saying, We adjure you by Jesus whom Paul preacheth.
-14 And there were seven sons of one Sceva, a Jew, and chief of the priests, which did so.
-15 And the evil spirit answered and said, Jesus I know, and Paul I know; but who are ye?
-16 And the man in whom the evil spirit was leaped on them, and overcame them, and prevailed against them, so that they fled out of that house naked and wounded.
-17 And this was known to all the Jews and Greeks also dwelling at Ephesus; and fear fell on them all, and the name of the Lord Jesus was magnified.
-18 And many that believed came, and confessed, and shewed their deeds.
-19 Many of them also which used curious arts brought their books together, and burned them before all men: and they counted the price of them, and found it fifty thousand pieces of silver.
-20 So mightily grew the word of God and prevailed.
+13 And certain of the Jewish exorcists also, who went about, took in hand to call upon those who had wicked spirits the name of the Lord Jesus, saying, I adjure you by Jesus, whom Paul preaches.
+14 And there were certain [men], seven sons of Sceva, Jewish high priest, who were doing this.
+15 But the wicked spirit answering said to them, Jesus I know, and Paul I am acquainted with; but ye, who are ye?
+16 And the man in whom the wicked spirit was leaped upon them, and having mastered both, prevailed against them, so that they fled out of that house naked and wounded.
+17 And this became known to all, both Jews and Greeks, who inhabited Ephesus, and fear fell upon all of them, and the name of the Lord Jesus was magnified.
+18 And many of those that believed came confessing and declaring their deeds.
+19 And many of those that practised curious arts brought their books [of charms] and burnt them before all.
+And they reckoned up the prices of them, and found it fifty thousand pieces of silver.
+20 Thus with might the word of the Lord increased and prevailed.